arisAlexis/revibes-server/Readme.md

 * Geolocation for streams in your neighbourhood
 * Streams from friends, geolocation or topics/tags you subscribe

-Please read more about how it works and technical information at  the wiki section.
+Please read more about how it works and technical information at  the detailed [wiki](https://github.com/arisAlexis/revibes-server/wiki/) section.

 # Questions